great-expectations/great_expectations/docs/docusaurus/docs/core/validate_data/checkpoints/manage_checkpoints.md

 2. [Get the Checkpoint to update](#get-a-checkpoint-by-name).

-  In this example the variable `checkpoint` is the Checkpoint that will be updated.
+  In this example the variable `checkpoint` is the Checkpoint that is updated.

-3. Overwrite the Checkpoint's values with updated lists.
+3. Overwrite the Checkpoint values with updated lists.

-  In this example both the Validations Definitions and Actions of the Checkpoint recieve updates:
+  In this example, the Checkpoint Validations Definitions and Actions receive updates:

   ```python title="Python" name="/core/validate_data/checkpoints/_examples/update_a_checkpoint.py full update values"
   ```